noornisha4923-ship-it/AI/README.md

 # AI
-This is my first project
+This is my first Git Repository,
+Writer ; Noor Nisha